missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 If you're still running into trouble, feel free to post to the mpf-users Google group.
 We'll incorporate your issues into this tutorial to make it easier for everyone in the future!

+If you get YAML errors either copy the complete example below or read our :doc:`/troubleshooting/debugging_yaml_parse_errors` guide.

 Check out the complete config.yaml file so far
 ----------------------------------------------